RetroPie/RetroPie-Docs/docs/Arcade.md

 To sum up, for best results:

-* use a full ROMset;
+* use a full ROM reference set;
-* use a ROMset version that matches [the emulator you're using](#step-1-choose-your-arcade-emulators).
+* use the reference set version that matches [the emulator you're using](#step-1-choose-your-arcade-emulators).

 ## Step 3: Transfer ROMs to Raspberry Pi

-As mentioned earlier, arcade ROMs go in the folder `/home/pi/RetroPie/roms/arcade`.
-You can transfer ROMs to your Raspberry Pi in [multiple ways](Transferring-Roms).
+You can transfer ROMs in [multiple ways](Transferring-Roms).
+If you downloaded a reference set zip file, extract the zip, then copy the contents of the `roms` folder to `/home/pi/RetroPie/roms/arcade` on your Raspberry Pi.

 After transferring your ROMs, restart RetroPie.
 The games will appear in the Arcade section.